syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/how-to/adding-custom-item-to-toolbar.md

 The toolbar items can be customized using the [`toolbarSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.FileManager.FileManager~ToolbarSettings.html) API and [`toolbarClick`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.FileManager.FileManager~ToolbarClick.html) event.

-The following example shows adding a custom item in the toolbar.

 The new toolbar button is added using [`toolbarSettings`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.FileManager.FileManager~ToolbarSettings.html).
 The [`toolbarClick`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.FileManager.FileManager~ToolbarClick.html) event is used to add an event handler to the new toolbar button.